priscaOmugbeoke/Database-Design-and-Creation/README.md

 ###### Yearly Publisher Report:
 - An annual report is compiled at the end of the academic year, providing information on all the publishers associated with the books in our library.
-- An annual report is compiled at the end of the academic year, providing information on all the borrowed books.

 ###### Shelf Organization:
 - Our books are systematically arranged based on shelf location for ease of access and organization.